remarkablegames/water-pipe/README.md

 🚰 Water Pipe is a casual puzzle game.

 The game was made for [Pixel Game Jam 2024](https://itch.io/jam/-pixel-game-jam-2024), which the theme was `AQUA`.
+See [Replit](https://replit.com/@remarkablemark/Water-Pipe) prototype.

 ## Credits